JashanBansal0708/amazing-repositories/README.md

 ## :information_source: &nbsp;Contributing?

-This repository doesn't contain **all** the best repositories present on Github.
+This repository doesn't contain **all** the best repositories present on Github for learning purposes.
 So please consider to contribute by adding more repositories/topics and giving your suggestions.
 Read this file to see how to contribute: [CONTRIBUTING.md](CONTRIBUTING.md) <br>

 # Table of Contents
   <ul>